commodity-js/commodity/packages/commodity/README.md

 ### 5. Assemble at Entry Point

-At your application's entry point, you `assemble` your main AppProduct, providing just the resources (not the products) requested recursively by the AppProduct's suppliers chain.
+At your application's entry point, you `assemble` your main $appProduct, providing just the resources (not the products) requested recursively by the $appProduct's suppliers chain.
 Typescript will tell you if any resource is missing.

 ```tsx
 const db = //...Get your db connection